This post is also available in: Français

 Here is a schema explaining how to interpret the documents from these two collections:

 Buying a physical copy of the Drouin Great Collections

-Please note that we are now offering significant discounts on the Great Collections.
+Please note that we are now offering significant discounts on the Great Collection books.
 To inquire about the discounts, please write to us at firstname.lastname@example.org.

 Finding the original church records referenced in the Men and Women series

 Your subscription to Genealogy Quebec gives you access to the Drouin Collection Records, which contain all of Quebec’s parish registers from 1621 to the 1940s as well as many parish registers from Ontario, Acadia and the Northeast of the United States.

 Every marriage referenced in the Men and Women series refers to an original parish document; it is therefore possible, in most cases, to find the original document from the information contained in the Men and Women Series.

 To illustrate the process of finding an original document, we will use Ferdinand Gallichant and Marie-Anne Brochu’s marriage.

 - galichaut – Groom’s last name